An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 - Passive mode Only the heartbeat interface is active.
 Used to monitor the status of the active system.

-When a failover event occurs, the master connection to the failover is severed.
-The failover unit takes over by activating all configured network interfaces, and issuing a broadcast on every interface to let other systems on the same physical Ethernet segment know to remove the MAC address associated with the master’s IP address.
+When a failover event occurs, the main connection to the failover is severed.
+The failover unit takes over by activating all configured network interfaces, and issuing a broadcast on every interface to let other systems on the same physical Ethernet segment know to remove the MAC address associated with the main’s IP address.
 Then all services are made active on the failover unit, turning the failover unit from passive mode to active mode.
 The entire switchover should take less than one minute.

 See our help topic, Adding a connection to the heartbeat interface.